tonyjongyoonan/enpoisson/research/notebooks/notes.md

 ## Things to Do At The End
 - finalize multimodal architecture
-- train on full dataset on GPUs, LR warm up, SWA after 25+ epochs (garuntees +1 test accuracy)
+- train on full dataset on GPUs, do hyperparameter tuning (batch size, learning rate, weight decay), LR warm up, SWA after 25+ epochs (garuntees +1 test accuracy)

 # Notes